-- You’ll find lots of astronomical names in Sky Lights.
-Educators need to use the correct pronunciations more so than anyone — and I’ve heard some astronomers get these wrong.
-For your reference, I’ve produced a document that covers most of the names you’re likely to encounter, including stars, planets, moons, surface features, and constellations.
-Download my Astronomical Pronunciation Guide here.
+- Please download my Astronomical Pronunciation Guide.
+You’ll find lots of astronomical names in Sky Lights.
+Educators need to use the correct pronunciations more so than anyone — and I’ve even heard some astronomers get these wrong.
+This document covers most of the names you’re likely to encounter, including stars, planets, moons, surface features, and constellations.

 - My Links page contains additional resources you might find useful.
 I’ve reviewed them all for pedagogical value.
 I try to avoid commercial sites with ad content.
 You can trust my links.

 Many homeschoolers feel lost when it comes to science and math.
 I get that.
 Reading and writing are far easier.
 But for science and math, whether you’re trying to supplement an existing curriculum or trying to come up with your own from scratch, here’s some ideas you can try:

 1. Use Sky Lights as a research assignment for a written report.
 I recommend citation exploration as a requirement.
 Most Sky Lights posts contain links to outside resources and/or earlier posts.
 Any post can stand on its own as an educational tool, but for greater depth these links will be useful.
 Most links access government or academic institutions, but now that Wikipedia has matured I’ve been using it more often.
 For a student research assignment, consider using this template.